On this page

 Atlas supports MFA to help you control access to your Atlas accounts.
 To set up MFA, see Manage Your Multi-Factor Authentication Options.

 If you use any of the following Atlas features, you might have to add Atlas IP addresses to your network's IP access list:

 If your network allows outbound HTTP requests only to specific IP addresses, you must allow access to the following IP addresses so that your API requests can reach the Atlas control plane:

 126.96.36.199 188.8.131.52 184.108.40.206 220.127.116.11 18.104.22.168 22.214.171.124 126.96.36.199 188.8.131.52 184.108.40.206 220.127.116.11 18.104.22.168 22.214.171.124 126.96.36.199 188.8.131.52 184.108.40.206 220.127.116.11 18.104.22.168 22.214.171.124 126.96.36.199 188.8.131.52 184.108.40.206 220.127.116.11 18.104.22.168 22.214.171.124 126.96.36.199

 If your network allows inbound HTTP requests only from specific IP addresses, you must allow access from the following IP addresses so that Atlas can communicate with your webhooks and KMS:

-If your network allows outbound requests to specific IP addresses only, you must allow access to the following IP addresses on TCP port 27017 so that your requests can reach Data Lake:
+If your network allows outbound requests to specific IP addresses only, you must allow access to the following IP addresses on TCP port 27017 so that your requests can reach the federated database instance: